 Provincial Court of Alberta

 The Provincial Court of Alberta came into being in 1973 pursuant to the provisions of the Provincial Court Act, S.A.
 1971, c.
 86. However, the Court can trace its roots back to the Canada Jurisdiction Act 1803 (U.K.), 43 George III, c.
 138. In 1873, Justices of the Peace were appointed pursuant to an ordinance passed by the Territorial Council.
-The Provincial Court has now grown from a court originally composed of lay magistrates, into a full trial court of record with over 132 full-time equivalent judges plus numerous retired judges who serve when required.
+The Provincial Court has now grown from a court originally composed of lay magistrates, into a full trial court of record with more than 139 full-time equivalent judges plus numerous retired judges who serve when required.

 The Court sits in 72 locations in the province, and through a variety of provincial and federal statutes, exercises extensive jurisdiction in criminal, civil, family, and youth matters.
 Most of the residents of Alberta who have dealings with the judicial system find themselves in the Provincial Court.
 The Court is very conscious of the fact that it is from interaction with this Court that many people form their view of the administration of justice in Alberta.